 - Go fishing

-- Try some Icelandic traditional cakes and pastries (Such as Hjónabandssæla og Ástapungur)
+- Try some Icelandic traditional cakes and pastries (Such as Hjónabandssæla and Ástapungur)

 - Shop a real Icelandic design piece of clothing

 - Take a helicopter ride over IcelandGo on a tinder date with a localSleep in a real Icelandic summer house / spend some time in a hut in the middle

 - Wait in a queue for an ice cream like the locals do